Adrianjewell91/theorizer/README.md

 ### User Interface:

 Users should be able to enter music information in three ways: listed in terms of priority:
-1. By selecting information from a musical score (shown in the application), by using resizable boxes and encapsulate the music.
+1. By selecting information from a musical score (shown in the application), by using resizable boxes that encapsulate chunks of music.
 2. Through midi input that receive information and converts it into a musical score.
 3. Through an on-screen keyboard and musical score, on which they press buttons to enter musical information.